Marin Software (NASDAQ:MRIN) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of Marin Software (NASDAQ:MRIN – Get Rating) in a report released on Friday morning.
-The firm issued a hold rating on the stock.
+StockNews.com started coverage on shares of Marin Software (NASDAQ:MRIN – Get Rating) in a research note issued to investors on Thursday morning.
+The brokerage issued a hold rating on the stock.

-Marin Software (NASDAQ:MRIN – Get Rating) last released its earnings results on Thursday, May 4th.
-The company reported ($0.34) earnings per share (EPS) for the quarter.
-The company had revenue of $4.58 million for the quarter.
-Marin Software had a negative return on equity of 62.38% and a negative net margin of 113.22%.
+Marin Software (NASDAQ:MRIN – Get Rating) last posted its earnings results on Thursday, May 4th.
+The company reported ($0.34) earnings per share for the quarter.
+The firm had revenue of $4.58 million for the quarter.
+Marin Software had a negative net margin of 113.22% and a negative return on equity of 62.38%.

 Marin Software, Inc is a cloud-based digital advertising management company.
 It provides cross-channel, cross-device, enterprise marketing software platform for search, social and display advertising channels, offered as a software-as-a-service.
 The firm’s integrated platform is an analytics, workflow and optimization solutions for marketing professionals, allowing them to manage their digital advertising spend across search and display advertising channels.